kherge-archive/php-annotations/README.md

 ### To Array

-To convert a list of tokens to an array, you will need to use an instance of the `ToArray` class:
+An instance of `ToArray` is used to convert tokens to a simple array.

 ```php
 use Herrera\Annotations\Convert\ToArray;